Income Protection Help – for limited company directors

 Income protection for limited company directors

-Your company can fund the policy as a business expense, often reducing its Corporation Tax.
+Your limited company can usually fund the policy, and in many cases, premiums are treated as a business expense, reducing Corporation Tax.

 Why directors choose income protection

-- Company-funded premiums: Your business pays the premiums, which are normally deductible against corporation tax.
+• Company-funded premiums: Your business pays the premiums, which in many cases are deductible against corporation tax.

-- No benefit-in-kind: Because the company owns the policy, you aren’t taxed on the premiums and neither is your company.
+• No benefit-in-kind: Where the company owns the policy, you aren’t taxed on the premiums and neither is your company.

 How setup works

-- Request quotes: Fill in our simple form on the Get a quote page.
-Our regulated partner, Broadbench Ltd, will source quotes from leading insurers.
+2. Request quotes: Fill in our short form on the Get a quote page.
+Our FCA-regulated partner, Broadbench Ltd, will source quotes from leading insurers.

 Common questions